spencertipping/ni/doc/ni_by_example.md

 ####`F`: Split text stream into columns

 * `F:<char>`: split on character
-  * Note: this does not work with certain characters that need to be escaped; use `F/regex/` below for more flexibility (at the cost of less concision).
+  * Note: some characters need to be escaped (for example, forward-slash); use `F/regex/` below for more flexibility (at the cost of less concision).
 * `F/regex/`: split on occurrences of regex.
 If present, the first capture group will be included before a tab is appended to a field.
 * `Fm/regex/`: don't split; instead, look for matches of regex and use those as the field values.
 * `FC`: split on commas (doesn't handle special CSV cases)
-* `FV`: parse CSV "correctly", up to newlines in fields
+* `FV`: parse CSV "correctly," up to newlines in fields
 * `FS`: split on runs of horizontal whitespace
 * `FW`: split on runs of non-word characters
 * `FP`: split on pipe symbols